DevaKrishnaAnilkumar/prompt-engineering-ai-trainer-portfolio/evaluation_framework.md

 # Model Evaluation Framework

-This document defines the **evaluation criteria** used consistently across all prompt experiments in this repository.
+This document defines the **evaluation criteria** applied consistently across all prompt experiments in this repository.

 The framework mirrors real-world AI Trainer and LLM Evaluator workflows,